Thatha shamsa: Recreational Activities

 People of the village have limited options for leisure activities.
 Most of the time, they have to visit Qadirabad Colony, Sooianwala and Kot Hara to enjoy restaurant foods and various businesses.
 The young boys usually enjoy football, cricket, and Kabadi (a type of wrestling).
 In this regard, Thatha Shamsa's team has/had won a good number of regional cricket championships that were held in the region.
 But the lack of good playing grounds, kudos to local thugs and land grabbers, often force them to travel usually 2–5 km to practice and have an appropriate game.

 Educational Institutes

 Two primary schools were financed and governed by the Government of Punjab.
 Government Primary School for Boys and Government Primary School for Girls and later was under consideration to be upgraded to middle school.
 As most of the villagers are poor working class, they sent their children to these public schools.
 A few families in this village are quite rich and affluent (overseas money & Zamindars), so they send their children to private English medium schools.
 Most children, after completing their primary education, commute to Sooianwala High Schools to complete their secondary education.
-Ironically, the literacy rate in the village is very low compared to its neighborhood villages, i.e., Sooianwala, Madrassa Chattha, kot Hara, Nakki Chatha, Bhiri Chatha, etc.
+Ironically, the literacy rate in the village is very low compared to its neighborhood villages, i.e., Sooianwala, Madrassa Chattha, kot Hara, Nakki Chatha, Bhiri Chatha, Chak Ghazi, etc.